Synthetixio/synthetix-docs/content/integrations/data.md

 Instead of using the subgraphs provided, you could directly query the EVM via most free providers (such as Infura or Etherscan).

-!!! example "E.g. Get all `Synthetix.SynthExchagne` events"
+!!! example "E.g. Get all `Synthetix.SynthExchange` events"

     ```javascript
     const synthetix = require('synthetix');